groupflbycpa1/py3ApolloProject/README.md

 If there are 3 matching marks lined up together (vertically, diagonally, or horizontally), the code will output that mark as the winner.
 If the grid is filled without 3 matching marks, the code will output a draw.
 If the user tries to input their mark on an already filled spot on the grid, the code will reject it and the user has to try again.

+List of features:
+- An option to select which character to play as, featuring the three chipmunks and a secret character.
+- A functioning tic-tac-toe board.
+- Change markers acccording to character.